-CGST (Amendment) Act, 2018 dated 29.08.2018 (effective from 01.02.2019): Schedule III to CGST Act, 2017 to insert following entries, namely-
+CGST (Amendment) Act, 2018 dated 29.08.2018 (Earlier effective from 01.02.2019 now made effective retrospectively from 01.07.2017 vide The Finance Act, 2023 notified through Notification No. 28/2023-CT dated 31.07.2023 and brought into force w.e.f.
+01.10.2023): Schedule III to CGST Act, 2017 to insert following entries, namelyfrom the port of origin located outside India but before clearance for home consumption.

-- Supply of goods from a place in the non-taxable territory to another place in the non-taxable territory without such goods entering into India; - Supply of warehoused goods to any person before clearance for home consumption; - Supply of goods by the consignee to any other person, by endorsement of documents of title to the goods, after the goods have been dispatched from the port of origin located outside India but before clearance for home consumption.
+- Supply of goods from a place in the non-taxable territory to another place in the non-taxable territory without such goods entering into India; - Supply of warehoused goods to any person before clearance for home consumption; - Supply of goods by the consignee to any other person, by endorsement of documents of title to the goods, after the goods have been dispatched